-With its publication in the Federal Register on March 26, 2012, the new OSHA Hazard Communication Standard (HCS) established its alignment with the Globally Harmonized System (GHS) of Classification and Labeling of Chemicals in the United States.
+With its publication in the Federal Register on March 26, 2012, OSHA's rewritten Hazard Communication Standard (HCS) established its alignment with the Globally Harmonized System (GHS) of Classification and Labeling of Chemicals in the United States.
 This resulted in changes in:

 - Chemical hazard classification

 - Safety Data Sheets (SDS) which are replacing Material Safety Data Sheets (MSDS)

 The new system is often called HazCom 2012, to distinguish it from the previous version of the HCS.